-Jennings Randolph, the father of the 26th Amendment and late U.S. Senator from Harrison County, WV is the epitome of what it means to never give up.
-Senator Randolph introduced a bill to lower the required age to register to vote from 21 to 18 eleven times.
-That is right, imagine failing not once or twice, but ten times before reaching your goal.
+Jennings Randolph is the father of the 26th Amendment and the late U.S. Senator from Harrison County, WV.
+Senator Randolph epitomizes what it means to never give up.
+He introduced a bill eleven times to lower the required age to register to vote from 21 to 18.
+Imagine failing not once or twice, but ten times before reaching your goal!
 Randolph believed that if U.S. citizens were old enough to fight and die for their country, then they were old enough to vote for the leaders who were sending them to these conflicts.
 In 1971, the 26th amendment to the U.S. Constitution was passed and changed the voting age to 18.

-In honor of Senator Randolph's determination to get young people involed in the voting process, the Secretary of State's office has created the Jennings Randolph Award.
-This award is given to high schools which have 100% of eligible students registered to vote (except those that are exempt) Some students may decide not to register for religious beliefs etc.
+In honor of Senator Randolph's determination to get young people involved in the voting process, the Secretary of State's office has created the Jennings Randolph Award.
+This award is given to high schools that have 100% of eligible students registered to vote.
+Some exemptions may apply, for example, like students who choose not to register for religious beliefs.

 How to take part?